varuntaak/mongate/README.md

 Kick start your nodejs app with mongodb via mongate.

 mongate is inspired by need of having high level apis to communicate to node-mongodb-native apis.
-This removes all the complexity and clutters to access mongodb natively.
+This removes most of the complexity and clutters to access mongodb natively.

 ## Documentation